 'Smart' Front Door

 This project started out as a simple 'networked door bell', so we could know if someone had called whilst we were out.
 This got us thinking as to what else we want our 'front door' to be able to sense and also what useful actions could it take in response.
-It's an experiment to see what works and what doesn't.
-We have now had our new front door fitted, so we are in position to do the final wiring and installation.
+It's an on-going experiment to see what works and what doesn't.
 We have now proved that the Raspberry Pi is a perfect way to implement this and will minimise the amount of wiring required to the front door.
 This project is now progressing quickly :-) We also have some other related pages on the Raspberry Pi:

 - Know whether it is dark outside or not.
 This could driven by our twilight sensor sensor but, we are also planning to add an I2C analogue board and light sensor locally.
 This will then be used to:

 - Restrict when convenience lighting is active (manual over-ride aside).

 - Restrict when IR lighting is activated, to support the security camera.

 - Safety lighting - low level lighting over the door at night time (very low current LED).
 This will now most likely end up being just a power feed down to the front door only.